-where the first equality holds by definition, and the second equality is obtained by substituting Eq.~\eqref{eq:pxm3} into the definition of $S(\cdot)$ in Eq.~\eqref{eq:S} [note that here $\sum_{h(x,y)=k}$ denotes summation over all bit strings $x$ and $y$ such that $h(x,y)=k$].
-The third equality holds by the linearity of the expectation value, and the fourth equality holds from Eq.~\eqref{eq:local-twirl-F} (which holds for any value of $y$, and so it holds when averaging over all values of $y$).
-By subtracting 1 from each side of $S_3 = F(\mathcal{E}_{\textrm{spam}})$ and then multiplying both sides by $\nicefrac{4^n}{4^n-1}$, using Eqs.~\eqref{eq:gamma} and~\eqref{eq:polarization} we obtain
+The second equality is obtained by substituting \eqref{eq:pxm3} into the definition of $S(\cdot)$ in \eqref{eq:S} [note that here $\sum_{h(x,y)=k}$ denotes summation over all bit strings $x$ and $y$ such that $h(x,y)=k$].
+The third equality holds by the linearity of the expectation value, and the fourth equality holds from \eqref{eq:local-twirl-F} (which holds for any value of $y$, and so it holds when averaging over all values of $y$).
+By subtracting 1 from each side of $S_3 = F(\mathcal{E}_{\textrm{m}}\mathcal{E}_{\textrm{sp}})$ and then multiplying both sides by $\nicefrac{4^n}{4^n-1}$, using \eqref{eq:gamma} and \eqref{eq:polarization} we obtain